 Certified Actuarial Analyst

-The nature of the credential means it has broad applicability.
-It could be applicable to:
+The nature of the CAA means it has broad appeal.
+It will be relevant to:

-- Those in wider financial services, perhaps already holding other qualifications, seeking to develop a differentiated skill set that will mark them out in a competitive environment.
+- those employed in wider financial services, perhaps already holding other qualifications, seeking to develop a differentiated skill set that will mark them out in a competitive environment.

 - employees in service centre environments where the analytical skills learned can be added to business knowledge.

 - school leavers with strong maths skills who want to start their career and learn on the job without having to undertake a degree.

 - degree level candidates who are interested in actuarial work.